matloff/TidyverseSkeptic/README.md

 challenging.
 It would then seem that using FP to teach non-programmers learning R is even more unwise.

+### Tibbles

 Similarly, it is bad pedagogy to force students to learn tibbles, a more complex technology, instead of data frames, a simpler one.

-### Syntax comparison and teachability
+The types of situations that tibbles are meant to address should be an advanced topic, not for beginners with no coding background.

+### The English issue

-Again, the claim is that the Tidyverse is more teachable because of its "English-like" syntax, while they dismiss **data.table**'s syntax as opaque.
+Again, the point most emphasized by Tidyverse advocates is that the Tidyverse is more teachable because of its "English-like" syntax, while they dismiss **data.table**'s syntax as opaque.

 Below is a comparison (adapted from [here](https://atrebas.github.io/post/2019-03-03-datatable-dplyr/)):